alexcos78/bdp2/README.md

 # Introduction
-This repository contains files used in the course <b>Infrastructures for Big Data Processing</b> (BDP2) at the University of Bologna, Academic Year 2024-2025, taught by Prof. Alessanro Costantini.
+This repository contains files used in the course <b>Infrastructures for Big Data Processing</b> (BDP) at the University of Bologna, Academic Year 2025-2026, taught by Prof. Alessanro Costantini.

 For details, see the course slides.